 Trees can be planted in a variety of ways – either as seeds or tube stock, in rows or randomly, and in areas that are either linear belts or as blocks.

 All projects must be planted at a density that will achieve forest cover.
-According to the ERF, the trees must reach “a height of at least 2 metres with a canopy area that covers at least 20% of the land”.
+According to the ACCU Scheme, the trees must reach “a height of at least 2 metres with a canopy area that covers at least 20% of the land”.

 There’s no set answer here.
 Viable project size will depend on a number of factors such as your objectives, opportunities to drive cost reductions, any funding or other support received, and the FullCAM modelled carbon yield at your site.
-Though is always true that fixed costs over more hectares achieve better economies of scale.
-With all this in mind, for most projects, we suggest exploring plantings over 100 hectares.
-However, it’s possible your project could be feasible at a smaller scale.
+Though it’s always true that fixed costs over more hectares achieve better economies of scale.
 Talk to our friendly team today to discuss your options.

-Projects under the ERF’s Reforestation by environmental or mallee plantings FullCAM methodology store carbon in trees as they grow, earning carbon credits over a 25-year crediting period.
+Projects under the ACCU Scheme’s Reforestation by environmental or mallee plantings FullCAM methodology store carbon in trees as they grow, earning carbon credits over a 25-year crediting period.
 For every tonne of CO2e stored, you earn one carbon credit.

 The estimated carbon stock that will be stored in your project’s trees, shrubs and debris across a 25-year crediting period is calculated in advance using a computer modelling tool known as FullCAM.
 Provided your tree planting is verified to be compliant with the methodology, you will be paid for FullCAM modelled carbon, rather than real-time measurement of carbon sequestration.